drupal-graphql/graphql/doc/queries/routes.md

 # Querying routes

-A very powerful feature of drupal is the ability to manage paths in entities and using path alias to manage clean URL's.
-We can leverage Data producers provided by the GraphQL module to get that data out of drupal.
+A very powerful feature of Drupal is the ability to manage paths in entities and using path alias to manage clean URL's.
+We can leverage Data producers provided by the GraphQL module to get that data out of Drupal.

 In this section we will look at how we can load a node from it's URL.